SalomePlatform/adao/doc/en/ref_observers_requirements.rst

     can otherwise be really difficult!

-Some "*observer*" allow the creation of successive files or figures, which are uniquely numbered and, if applicable, stored by default in the standard ``/tmp`` directory.
-In the case where this information needs to be modified (as for example when the ``/tmp`` directory is a virtual or local non-permanent folder, or when one wishes to have a numbering according to the iteration), the user is encouraged to take inspiration from a model that is suitable for him and to modify it by specifying differently this shared information.
+Some "*observer*" allow the creation of successive files or figures, which are uniquely numbered and, if applicable, stored by default in a standard temporary directory as ``/tmp`` or obtained by the Python module ``tempfile``.
+In the case where this information needs to be modified (as for example when the temporary directory is a virtual or local non-permanent folder, or when one wishes to have a numbering according to the iteration like in some examples), the user is encouraged to take inspiration from a model that is suitable for him and to modify it by specifying differently this shared information.
 Then, the modified function can be used in a "*String*" or "*Script*" input.

 .. note::